Kubernetes Security Best Practices: 2026 Production Hardening Guide

 • Container drift (new executable files written at runtime)

 Combine Falco with seccomp profiles to restrict the system calls a container can make at the kernel level.
-The RuntimeDefault seccomp profile (available since Kubernetes 1.27 as a default) blocks 300+ system calls that containers virtually never need.
+The RuntimeDefault seccomp profile (a default option since Kubernetes 1.27) blocks 300+ system calls that containers virtually never need.

 spec: